catenax-ng/catenax-ng.github.io/docs/guides/how-to-prepare-a-private-repo.md

   - navigate to https://vault.vault.demo.catena-x.net/
   - click your Secrets Engine
-  - create secret
+  - click "Create secret +"
-  - path "deploy-key"
+  - in field "Path for this secret" type "deploy-key"
-  - name the key "<project-name\>-deploy-key"
+  - under "Secret data" name the key "<project-name\>-deploy-key"
   - paste your sshPrivateKey to the value field
+  - save
-  - give this information to devsecops team
+  - provide this information to DevSecOps team with your ArgoCD project request